Dave Attell: Early life

 Attell was born in the New York City borough of Queens to a Jewish family.
-He was raised in Rockville Centre, New York, on Long Island.
+He was raised in Rockville Centre on Long Island.
 He graduated from South Side High School.

 After graduating from New York University in 1987 with a degree in communications, Attell began performing at open-mic nights.

 Career

 Attell's first appearance on television was in 1988 on VH1's Stand-Up Spotlight, which also featured early appearances by Lewis Black, Margaret Cho, Jeff Garlin, Jay Mohr and Wanda Sykes.

 On November 23, 1993, he made his first appearance on Late Show with David Letterman.
-The appearance was seen by Saturday Night Live creator Lorne Michaels, who then recruited Attell to be a writer, and occasional performer, on SNL.
+The appearance was seen by Saturday Night Live creator Lorne Michaels, who then recruited Attell to be a writer and occasional performer on SNL.
 Attell can be seen behind Chris Farley during the "Rudy Giuliani Inauguration" sketch.
 Attell worked on the show for the 1993–94 season.

-In 1995, Attell was featured on two HBO specials: alongside up-and-comers Louis C.K. and Dave Chappelle.
+In 1995, Attell was featured on two HBO specials alongside up-and-comers Louis C.K. and Dave Chappelle.
 He was a featured performer on the 1995 Young Comedians Special hosted by Garry Shandling.
 He was given his own 60-minute special on the channel's HBO Comedy Showcase.
 Subsequently, Attell was also given an episode of HBO Comedy Half-Hour in 1997.
 Attell's first one-hour special, Dave Attell: Captain Miserable aired December 8, 2007, on HBO.

 His comedy special Dave Attell: Road Work aired 2014 on Comedy Central.

-In 1995, Attell appeared as Squiggly Dave on Dr. Katz, Professional Therapist.
+In 1995 and 1997, Attell appeared on Dr. Katz, Professional Therapist.

 In 1999, the network issued Attell an installment in the second season of Comedy Central Presents series.

-The same year the network signed him as a regular commentator to its satirical news series The Daily Show with Jon Stewart, on which he appeared for three years.
+The same year the network signed him as a regular commentator to its satirical news series The Daily Show, on which he appeared for three years.
 Attell's commentary segment was called "The Ugly American".
-He returned for the finale episode of host Stewart's tenure.
+He returned for the finale episode of host Jon Stewart's tenure.

 In 2001, the television series Insomniac with Dave Attell premiered on Comedy Central.
 Attell described it as "Wild on E! for Ugly People".

 In 2003, Attell began appearing on Tough Crowd with Colin Quinn.
 The show featured many of the performers he works with at the New York City comedy club the Comedy Cellar and is based on the conversations they would have off-stage at the Olive Tree Cafe, the restaurant above the club.

 Attell appeared on Comedy Central's Last Laugh in 2007.
 In 2008, Attell began hosting The Gong Show with Dave Attell for Comedy Central.
 Like the 1970s version, the show had a rotating panel of celebrity judges grading unusual acts.

-Other notable television roles featuring Attell: